NVIDIA/modulus/examples/cfd/datacenter/README.md

 Once the model is trained, you can use the inference.py script to compute the model inference.
-For generating the Signed Distance Field and geometry for the inference, we make use of the utilities from Modulus-Sym.
+For generating the Signed Distance Field and geometry for the inference, we make use of the utilities from PhysicsNeMo-Sym.

 ### Training of Physics-Informed model